 On the portfolio pages of this document we refer to the different sources of funding: targeted rates, general rates, user-pays, and grants.
 These terms are explained in the Revenue and Financing Policy in the full Long-Term Plan 2018-28 document (available online).
 In summary, all property owners in Canterbury pay 'rates'.
 General rates are charged based on the capital value of your property and the location.
-Indicative figures are shown on page 18.
 Targeted rates are charged where there is a specific benefit to the property owner.
 Grants are received from other agencies, for example the significant income from NZTA for the public transport system.